 Listed below are links to ongoing studies of human sexuality by researchers around the world.
 You are eligible to participate in as many as you would like, depending upon whether you meet the selection criteria.

-If you are a researcher and would like your study added to this page, please email the following information to firstname.lastname@example.org: the title and weblink for your survey, a sentence about the selection criteria (e.g., gender or sexuality restrictions), a sentence describing what will be asked of participants, the anticipated end date for data collection, and a note indicating whether your study has been approved by an IRB or ethics committee.
+If you are a researcher and would like your study added to this page, please email a one-paragraph description modeled after the postings below to firstname.lastname@example.org.
+This paragraph should include the title and weblink/contact information for your survey, a sentence about the selection criteria (e.g., age, gender, or sexuality restrictions), and a sentence or two describing what will be asked of participants.
+Although it will not be posted on this page, please email the anticipated end date for data collection, as well as a note indicating whether your study has been approved by an IRB or ethics committee.